 See the recipe card at the end of the post for full ingredients, quantities, and a printable version.

-- Alsane (red cow peas): Main ingredient for this recipe.
-You can also use black-eyed peas, if alsane are not available at your place.
+- Alsane (red cowpeas/red lobia): The main ingredient for this red cowpeas curry recipe.
+You can also use black-eyed peas, if Alsane are not available at your place.

-- Onion: I have used both chopped and sliced onions to make this recipe.
+- Onion: I have used both chopped and sliced onions to make this alsanyache tonak recipe.
 Red onions work best, but you can use white or yellow onions.

 - Tomato: Adds slight tang and balance.
 You can skip it if you don't have it, or use tomato paste or a little extra tamarind.